greentfrapp/project-asimov/guide_about.md

 This guide is meant to introduce AI practitioners to the concerns of AI ethics, specifically algorithmic bias.
 As an undergraduate engineer and subsequent AI researcher, I found the social and ethical aspects lacking in the curriculum.
 This is my response to the problem and served as a way to document my learning journey about the topic.

+I will soon be headed to Stanford University for the MSCS program in fall 2019.
+For any queries or collaborations, drop me a mail at sweekiat [at] stanford [dot] edu!

 ---

 ## Acknowledgements and Inspirations